| |

 both a celebration of renewal in Spring, and a joyous expression in the

+ancient culture of the Burmese people.
 The Banquet was held at the Phoenix

 Restaurant in Chicago's south side Chinatown.
 Approximately 500 guests